The Byredo Scents That Are Actually Worth Your Money, Ranked by an Editor

 Shop the Perfume:

-I'd seen Slow Dance all over several cool girls' Instagrams, so I too had to try it.
-Like Bibliothèque, this one is also a bit tricky to describe.
-It feels like a rich, cold-weather fragrance to me, and patchouli and vanilla are the base notes, but they're the most sophisticated versions of patchouli and vanilla you can imagine.
-If you like your scent to be warm and slightly sweet, this one's for you.
+"This one is also a bit tricky to describe.
+It feels like a rich, statement-making fragrance to me—patchouli and vanilla are the base notes, but they're the most sophisticated versions of patchouli and vanilla you can imagine.
+If you like your scent to be warm, slightly sweet, and last all day (and night) long this one's for you." - Freelance beauty editor, Grace Day

 Shop the Perfume: